YANGAn/yangan.github.io/_posts/2021-02-15-Basic-of-Machine-Learning.markdown

 **The common algorithms**

-* Regression
+* Regression - *linear relationships with (transformed) features*
-* Decision Tree
+* Decision Tree - *flowchart with conditions on features*
 * K-Nearest Neighbors (KNN)
 * Random Forest
 * Gradient Boosting (GBT)
 * Support Vector Machine (SVM)
 * Neural Network

-ANNs - Artificial Neural Networks
+# ANNs - Artificial Neural Networks
+Because of the requirement of little human invention, the criteria of justifying a model becomes very importance and must be quantifiable/measurable.
+You will see the measurement how good the model is plays a very important part of Machine Learning.
+Take regression as an example, in Statistics, the practitioner focuses on the relationship between dependent variable and independent variables/features and further the economic explanation/understanding.
+However, in Machine Learning, this relationship is driven by the goodness of fitting and the prediction power gives the final call.

 Reference: Nelson Liu, Ngee Ann Polytechnic, Introduction to Machine Learning, 2021